Yokotes/loop-frontend/README.md

-# Loop CRM Frontend
+# Loop Task Manager

+Loop Task Manager is a React application for creating tasks.
-Hi!
-I've made this project for my portfolio.
+I've developed it for my portfolio.
-Project is used to demonstrate my skills and isn't used commercially.

-## What is Loop CRM?
+## What does Loop Task Manager provide?

-Loop CRM is a website of company that provide outsorce services.
-You can sign in as a client and as a manager

-That's it.
-For this time.
-I'll be updating README file as I developing this project
+Loop Task Manager (LTM) provide functions:

+- Create/Edit/Delete projects
+- Create/Edit/Delete tasks
+- Change groups aliases

+All tasks divided to 4 groups.
+You can change groups aliases if you would.

 Have a nice day!

-## About icons

-I don't own icons used in the project, except main logo.
-All icons are brought from FontAwesome.